ashu-uwach/ashu-uwach.github.com/_posts/2013-01-21-prohibition.md

 Why not?

 In an ideal world, prohibition is the system's way of saying that, "Hey look buddy, *majority* of us do not like this act.
 Hence we forbid you from doing the same.
 The consequences will not be good."
 Everyone agrees.
-Everyone follow.
+Everyone follows.
 Perfect enforcement.
 Desired results.
 World moves on.

 So what stops, if not makes impossible, for a prohibition to serve its purpose?